Author: nedim

 Program address?
 Yes.
 It is UNCaXzXkR3vp8mbCJyxWUvwuRk5uHgzrwe6jcWPfiUR

 Transparent fees?
 Yes.
 Unclaimed SOL displays a 5% fee on standard rent recovery before any transaction is constructed.
 Fee amounts are visible in the transaction preview your wallet shows you.
+It also shows transparently all fee types on its homepage.

 Verifiable on-chain program?
 Yes.
 The program address is public and inspectable on Solscan.
 It has processed hundreds of thousands of successful close-account transactions since launch.